benmneb/word-of-the-buddha/web/content/05_suffering.md

 ### The Three Warnings

-<span class="sutta-ref">AN 3.36</span> But, my friend, didn’t you ever see a man or a woman, eighty years of age or more, frail, sickly, struggling to walk even with a walking frame, with many a complaint, strength gone, with false teeth, with white hair or a wig, with wrinkled skin and blotched limbs, and forgetful?
+<span className="sutta-ref">AN 3.36</span> But, my friend, didn’t you ever see a man or a woman, eighty years of age or more, frail, sickly, struggling to walk even with a walking frame, with many a complaint, strength gone, with false teeth, with white hair or a wig, with wrinkled skin and blotched limbs, and forgetful?

 My friend, didn’t it occur to you, an intelligent and mature person: “I too am subject to old age; I am not exempt from old age.
 Let me now do good kamma while I still can by body, speech, and mind?”